benjaminwinokur/conductor/docs/docs/reference-docs/redis.md

 - In a cluster, all nodes use the same password.
 - In a sentinel configuration, sentinels and redis nodes use the same password.
+- If you are doing a local redis deployment without a 'rack' value, any string in the 3rd index will work.